sourcecred/docs/docs/beta/cred.md

 nodes mint Cred becomes less important, because the Cred can easily flow far away from the minting nodes.

-The nodes that receive "minted" Cred are kind of like springs: Cred starts flowing from them, and goes from there to hydrate the rest of the graph.
-However, as we just said above, the system is always in equilibrium, and the amount of Cred flowing out of a node is always equal to the Cred flowing into it.
-In that case, where does Cred for the "minted" must be in equilibrum,

 ### Choosing Weights

-A key goal for SourceCred is to let communities decide what they value.
+A key tenet for SourceCred is to let communities decide what they value.
 One of the tools for doing so is choosing "weights", which are important parameters to the algorithm.
 There are two major types of weights: node weights and edge weights.